 To facilitate the presentation, we display the classification-transfer results in two partially overlapping figures: In Figure 4 we display the probability with which the different types of new transfer patterns (prototype, low distortions, new medium distortions, high distortions) were correctly classified during the transfer phase in the REP and NREP conditions.
 This figure places focus on the typicality gradient observed for the new transfer patterns.
 In Figure 5, we display the probability with which the old distortions, new medium distortions, and prototypes were correctly classified during the transfer phase in the REP and NREP conditions.
 This figure places focus on performance comparisons between the old distortions and two of the key new transfer patterns.

-As can be seen in Figure 4a, we observed the classic “typicality gradient” in both the REP and NREP conditions, with classification accuracy being highest for the prototypes, followed in order by the low distortions, new medium distortions, and high distortions.
+As can be seen in Figure 4a, replicating Homa et al., we observed the classic “typicality gradient” in both the REP and NREP conditions, with classification accuracy being highest for the prototypes, followed in order by the low distortions, new medium distortions, and high distortions.
 We analyzed these data using a 2 x 4 mixed-model ANOVA, with learning condition (REP and NREP) as a between-subject factor and item type (prototype, low, new medium and high distortions) as a within-subject factor.
-The analysis yielded a main effect of item type [F(2.3, 186.67) = 46.08, MSe = .696, p < .001, η2 = .363], confirming our observation of the classic typicality gradient.
+The analysis yielded a main effect of item type [F(2.3, 186.67) = 46.08, MSe = .696, p < .001, η2 = .363], consistent with our observation of the classic typicality gradient.
 However, there was no main effect of learning condition [F(1,81) = .494, MSe = .030, p = .484].
 Nor was the interaction between learning condition and item type statistically significant [F(2.3,186.67) = .393, MSe = .006, p = .705].
+We discuss the null effect of condition more fully in the Modeling section of our article.

 As can be seen in Figure 4b, in the REP condition, the old-medium distortions were classified with higher accuracy than were the new-medium distortions; and were classified with roughly the same accuracy as the prototypes.
 By contrast, in the NREP condition, the prototypes were classified with the highest accuracy, and there was little if any difference in performance accuracy between the old- and new-medium distortions.
 To analyze these data, we conducted a 2 x 3 mixed-model ANOVA using as factors learning condition (REP, NREP) and item type (old, new-medium, prototype).
 The main effect of item type was significant [F(1.62,131.04) = 13.61, MSe = .183, p < .001], reflecting the generally higher performance on the prototypes and old distortions compared to the new medium distortions.
 There was also a significant condition x item-type interaction [F(1.62,131.04) = 4.72, MSe = .064, p = .016], reflecting the changed accuracy levels of the old distortions compared to the other patterns across the REP and NREP conditions.
 The main effect of condition was not significant, F(1,81) = 1.82, MSe = .085, p = .181.
 Subsequent paired-comparison tests showed that the old distortions were classified significantly more accurately than the new medium distortions in the REP condition, t(38) = 5.50, p < .001; although this trend continued to be observed in the NREP condition, the difference was not statistically significant, t(43) = 1.00, p = .646.
 In addition, the prototypes were classified significantly more accurately than were the old distortions in the NREP condition, t(43) = -2.78, p = .016.
-That trend was reversed in the REP condition, but the differences in the REP condition was not statistically significant, t(38) = .98, p = .670.
+That trend was reversed in the REP condition, but the difference in the REP condition was not statistically significant, t(38) = .98, p = .670.